koji-kojiro/unittest.h/README.md

 - can handle segfault.
 - colored reports.

-The name of APIs and the output styles are a bit inspired with [Rove](github.com/fukamachi/rove), one of the unittest framework for Common Lisp.
+The name of APIs and the output styles are a bit inspired with [Rove](github.com/fukamachi/rove), one of the unit-testing framework for Common Lisp.
 Note that this library is quite experimentally, so use at your own risks.

 ## APIs